xiangjunn/tp/docs/UserGuide.md

 * `EVENT_INDEX` refers to the index number shown in the displayed event list.
 * `CONTACT_INDEX` refers to the index number shown in the displayed contact list.
 * `EVENT_INDEX` and `CONTACT_INDEX` **must be a positive integer**, eg 1, 2, 3, …​
+* Alternatively, replace the `CONTACT_INDEX` with a `*` character to clear all links from the event.

 Examples:
 * `eunlink 1 c/1` unlinks the first event in the displayed event list from the first contact in the displayed contact list.
-* `elink 2 c/1 c/2 c/3` unlinks the second event in the displayed event list from the first, second and third contacts in the displayed contact list.
+* `eunlink 2 c/1 c/2 c/3` unlinks the second event in the displayed event list from the first, second and third contacts in the displayed contact list.
+* `eunlink 3 c/*` unlinks the third event in the displayed event list from all contacts that are linked to it.

 ### Clearing all events: `eclear`